selivan/selivan.github.io/_posts/2019-01-31-virtualbox-linux-guest-autoresize-screen.md

 tags: [virtualbox, desktop, screen resolution]
 ---

+**UPDATE**: Also you may look at alternative solution for VBoxSVGA from @vitalyrepin in comments.

 To enable auto-resizing screen resolution for Linux guest you should use the VBoxVGA virtual graphics controller(Machine Settings - Display - Graphics Controller).

 This is a tricky part, because "Create Virtual Machine" dialog by default chooses the VMSVGA controler for new Linux machines.